 Login with the new user name and start copying your old data from the old profile.
 I normally copy below data,

 a) My Documents (Music, videos and downloads)

-5) New user profile in domain environment.
+5) New user profile in the domain environment.

-This will remove the entire user profile and related user SID from computer including the registery keys we talked about earlier.
-You can cross check the proper removal of user account (SID) by checking the C:\Users folder.
-Once it is remove properly, restart the computer and login with same user name (which was not loading earlier).
-The computer should create a new user profile as this is the first time the user is logging on.
+This will remove the entire user profile and related user SID from the computer including the registry keys we talked about earlier.
+You can cross-check the proper removal of a user account (SID) by checking the C:\Users folder.
+Once it is removed properly, restart the computer and log in with the same username (which was not loading earlier).
+The computer should create a new user profile like the first time the user is logging on.

 You need to copy back your old important data to the new profile and set email outlook clients etc..if required.

 I’m sure one of the above steps will fix the temporary profile issue on the Windows computer.
 Do let us know which one worked for you.